QubesOS/qubes-doc/common-tasks/usb.md

 How to use a USB mouse
 ----------------------

+**Caution:** Please carefully read the [Security Warning about USB Input Devices] before proceeding.

 In order to use a USB mouse, you must first attach it to a USB qube, then give that qube permission to pass mouse input to dom0.
-Note that allowing mouse access from a USB qube gives it great power.
-In short:

- * It will be able to change any global and per-domain setting available within GUI
- * It will be able to attach untrusted devices to domains that should not have device access
- * It will be able to enable networking in network-disconnected domains
- * It will be able to initiate file transfer between domains.
-   (For more details, see [here][input-proxy].)

-If you are sure you wish to proceed, then you must edit the `qubes.InputMouse` policy file in dom0, which is located here:
+Edit the `qubes.InputMouse` policy file in dom0, which is located here:

     /etc/qubes-rpc/policy/qubes.InputMouse